syncfusion-content/wpf-docs/wpf/MaskedTextBox/Input-Restriction.md

 ---
 layout: post
 title: Input Restriction in WPF MaskedTextBox control | Syncfusion
-description: Learn here all about Input Restriction support in Syncfusion WPF MaskedTextBox (SfMaskedEdit) control and more.
+description: Learn here all about Input Restriction support in Syncfusion WPF MaskedTextBox control and more.
 platform: WPF
 control: SfMaskedEdit
 documentation: ug
 ---

-# Input Restriction in WPF MaskedTextBox (SfMaskedEdit)
+# Input Restriction in WPF MaskedTextBox

 This section explains accessing the [SfMaskedEdit](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Controls.Input.SfMaskedEdit.html) properties and events associated with it.